vivekkubal/azure-hybrid-infrastructure-lab/README.md

 ---

-## AI and External Tools

-**AI assistance:** Claude (Anthropic) was used during the post-submission improvement phase of this project to:

-- Review and correct architectural inaccuracies
-- Improve README structure and documentation quality
-- Generate the architecture diagram prompt and review iterations based on the original exam project submission

-**All technical implementation, Azure Portal configuration, VMware setup, and Active Directory work was performed manually without AI assistance.**

----

 ## What I Learned

 - Hybrid identity synchronization using Microsoft Entra Connect, including OU filtering and security group sync